LeandroOrdonez/my-site/content/spanish/ideas/mocking-sensor-data-generator.md

 {{< figure src="/images/ideas/daily-temp-fluctuation.png" class="center" caption="Time-series chart of the generated temperature values" >}}

 And there you go, a running network of mobile sensors generating mock temperature data and pushing it into a Kafka topic.
-You can use this Docker setup to try, for instance, the Kafka streams application we discussed in a [previous post](https://leandro.ordonez.tech/ideas/continuous-aggregation-kafka-streams/), allowing the continuous aggregation of a stream of sensor data.
+You can use this Docker setup to try, for instance, the Kafka streams application we discussed in [this post](https://leandro.ordonez.tech/ideas/interactive-querying-kafka-streams/), allowing the continuous aggregation of a stream of sensor data.